sf-wdi-22-23/modules-22/w08-project-2/README.md

 ## CORE REQUIREMENTS

 * **PostgreSQL** Use PostgreSQL for your database in development and production.
-* **Testing** All custom model methods should have test specs, and some controllers should also have specs.
-Start writing tests early, or you will struggle to get them done.
 * **Validation** Your application should validate incoming data before entering it into the database.
 * **Error Handling** Forms in your application should also validate data, handle incorrect inputs, and provide user feedback on the client side.
 * **Views** Use **partials** to follow DRY (Don’t Repeat Yourself) development in your views.